GormTheWyrm/WeatherApp/README.md

 THEN I am presented with the last searched city forecast
 ```

+# 06 Server-Side APIs: Weather Dashboard

+Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
+Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
+Your challenge is to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.

+Use the [OpenWeather API](https://openweathermap.org/api) to retrieve weather data for cities.
+The documentation includes a section called "How to start" that will provide basic setup and usage instructions.
+Use `localStorage` to store any persistent data.

 The following image demonstrates the application functionality:

 ![weather dashboard demo](./Assets/06-server-side-apis-homework-demo.png)